 The MK8 GTI uses the well-proven formula of FWD with a 2.0T 4-cylinder engine, but with a new Garrett turbocharger unit.
 Could this new turbocharger unit mean more potential from ECU calibration?
 It will be interesting to see the results compared to previous models.

 After some road testing in standard form (watch that VIDEO HERE), we got straight to work and no sooner was the car up on the ramp than the front end was off!
-This gave our in-house engineers the opportunity to compare this latest version of the famous Golf GTi model to the previous MK7.
+This allowed our in-house engineers to compare this latest version of the famous Golf GTi model to the previous MK7.

 The all-new scanning equipment allows a 3D image to be created – in this case, the engine bay of the GTI Mk8.
 This means there’s no trial and error fitment like in the past.
 The scan builds an incredibly accurate replica, which allows the engineering department to use all of the available space for uprated parts.